thespacedoctor/panstamps/README.rst

         --filters=<filterSet>                   filter set to download and use for color image (default gri) --downloadFolder=<path>                 path to the download folder, relative or absolute (folder created where command is run if not set)
         --settings=<pathToSettingsFile>         the settings file
+        --closest=<beforeAfter>                 return the warp closest in time to the given mjd.
+If you want to set a strict time window then pass in a positive or negative time in sec (before | after | secs)

-        ra                                      right-ascension in sexagesimal or decimal degrees dec                                     declination in sexagesimal or decimal degrees mjdStart                                the start of the time-window within which to select images mjdEnd                                  the end of the time-window within which to select images
+        ra                                      right-ascension in sexagesimal or decimal degrees dec                                     declination in sexagesimal or decimal degrees mjdStart                                the start of the time-window within which to select images mjdEnd                                  the end of the time-window within which to select images mjd                                     report the warp closest in time to this mjd

 Documentation